Protected Health Data Infrastructure

 Development, Prototyping, Demonstrations, and Installations & Technical Support for Research

 Researchers in IPaT provide the expertise necessary to execute a wide variety of research projects across campus.
-Expertise includes IMTC with design and development experience in Augmented Reality, Design Research, Digital Design, Education, Electrical Engineering, Game Design, Healthcare Services, Interaction Design, and Software Engineering, and RNOC which accelerates innovation in networking, computing, sensing, mobility, and convergence by enabling communities of collaboration.
+Expertise includes design and development experience in Augmented Reality, Design Research, Digital Design, Education, Electrical Engineering, Game Design, Healthcare Services, Interaction Design, and Software Engineering, and RNOC which accelerates innovation in networking, computing, sensing, mobility, and convergence by enabling communities of collaboration.

 App Stores and Mobile Services